 A crossroads between East and West, Thessaloniki developed quickly after its foundation in 315 BC by the Macedonian King Kassandros; he called the city after his wife, Thessaloniki, who was the half sister of Alexander the Great.
-In 165 BC it was conquered by the Romans, who were later succeeded by the Byzantines.
-It was at that time when splendid churches were built, many of which still survive today.
+In 165 BC it was conquered by the Romans, who were succeeded by the Byzantines.
+During the Byzantine era splendid churches were built, many of which still survive today.
 After a long succession of conquerors Thessaloniki became part of the Greek state in 1912.

 Cultural life in Thessaloniki is rich, with year round culture: concerts, plays, operas and cinematic festivals.
 Its museums revive the rich and multicultural past of the region showcasing finds from Classical, Roman and Byzantine times to contemporary folkloric and ethnological exhibits.